-How Your Business Can Avoid a WannaCry
+How Your Business Could Avoid a Yahoo-type Breach

 - Get a real security partner to assess your vulnerabilities and catch issues before they blow up into expensive and damaging problems.
 Call mPowered IT at 678-389-6200 and ask for a FREE VULNERABILITY ASSESSMENT.